MoonMeet/MoonMeet-Android/README.md

 </p>
-- A new era of chatting and meeting people !
+- A new era of chatting and meeting people.

 ### Description
 - **Moon Meet** is a social media platform including chatting feature.